Cyber Security in Manufacturing Industry

 Ensure Only Authorized Code is Running on Devices

-By allowing only unauthorized code to run on devices you can defend against:
+By allowing only authorized code to run on devices you can defend against:

 - Hacker using the device's trusted status to tap into networks or conduct man-in-the-middle attacks